 2. Targeted Support

-Some children need additional and different support to meet their needs.
-It can happen both inside and outside the classroom, in small groups or one to one.
+- Some children need additional and different support to meet their needs.
+It can happen both inside and outside the classroom, in small groups or one to one. - Taking the advice from external agencies.

 3. Higher Needs Support